Cambria County Prison faces ammunition shortage for training, warden says

 Smith talked about the ammo shortage in his operations report during a prison board meeting at the Cambria County Prison.

-Cambria County District Attorney and prison board member Greg Neugebauer said it's difficult for all area law enforcement agencies to get enough ammo for training purposes.
+Cambria County District Attorney and prison board member Gregory Neugebauer said it's difficult for all area law enforcement agencies to get enough ammo for training purposes.

 "There are so many unknowns that have driven purchases of ammo up," he said.
 "It's created a storm that caused ammo prices to go up 300%."